 - 1. Full-time, degree-candidate status at Saint Anselm College. - 2.
 A minimum of a 2.33 (C+) cumulative average in the major (based on a minimum of 3 courses) at the time of formal registration for the interdisciplinary minor. - 3.
-Completion of the following courses with a minimum grade of "C" in each course: Statistics, Human Resource Management, Organizational Psychology, Economy and Society, and either Operational Management or Mass Communication or Health Psychology.
+Completion of the following courses with a minimum grade of "C" in each course: Statistics, Human Resource Management, Organizational Psychology, Economy and Society, and either Consumer Behavior or Introduction to Mediated Communication or Health Psychology.
 These courses must be taken at Saint Anselm College. - 4.
 A minimum of a 2.33 (C+) cumulative average in the interdisciplinary minor requirements. - 5.
 Successful completion of a comprehensive examination on material from the five interdisciplinary minor courses.